S0L009/AskOut-/README.md

 It is built using **AI** technologies and the **Google Maps API** (API keys are securely stored in `config.json`).

-FastAPI Endpoint**: `main.py` contains the FastAPI endpoint and essential utility functions.
+FastAPI Endpoint: `main.py` contains the FastAPI endpoint and essential utility functions.

 ### Core Features